cmclellen/cmclellen.github.io/resume.markdown

         - Refactoring existing test suite into a more maintainable and reliable test suite.
         - Helped develop and maintain core features of their Angular SPA fronting their SaaS service.
         - Developed various components that integrated with AWS S3, DynamoDB, RDS, and Elasticsearch.
-        - Instrumental in guided the team towards splitting large stories strategically into more sprint achievable sized stories that aided delivering the feature to production sooner.
+        - Instrumental in guiding the team towards splitting large stories strategically into more sprint achievable sized stories that aided delivering the feature to production sooner.

   - company: Thomson Reuters
     company_description: Multinational mass media and information firm